 The system enables you to feel invisible interfaces, textures and virtual objects through the use of ultrasound.

-Science in Action is presented by Jack Stewart and available on Phuket Island radio every Sunday at 9am Thai time.
+Science in Action is presented by Jack Stewart and available on Phuket Island Radio every Sunday at 9 am Thai time.
+Or you can listen On-Demand to this weeks Show HERE